Anonymous alternatives to popular online services

 Anonymous search lets you find information on the Internet without advertisers knowing about your searches.

 DuckDuckGo is a search engine whose slogan is, "The search engine that doesn't track you."
 Their mission is focused on community experience, aiming to represent the interests and experiences of all their users.
 All without tracking any individual user's identity in any way.
 You can perform a DuckDuckGo search from their homepage, duckduckgo.com.

-If you want to get results from a traditional search engine anonymously, you can run those searches from DuckDuckGo.
+To get results from a traditional search engine anonymously, you can run those searches from DDG (DuckDuckGo).
 Prefix your DuckDuckGo search with an exclamation mark (!, also called a "bang") and a code for the site you want to search.
 For instance, to get anonymous Google search results for "computer programming," search DuckDuckGo for:

 !g computer programming

 For a full list of supported search engines and their DDG bang codes, visit DuckDuckGo bangs.

 E-mail is one of the oldest services on the Internet, and still one of the most important.
 Most free e-mail providers advertise to you based the text of your e-mails, and on search queries associated with your e-mail address.

 Some users may want to use e-mail without their messages being processed and monetized.
 The following e-mail providers provide encrypted e-mail.
 Encrypted e-mail cannot be read by anyone, except for you and your recipient.